2017 Music City Bowl

 The 2017 Music City Bowl was a college football bowl game played on December 29, 2017, at Nissan Stadium in Nashville, Tennessee.
 It was one of the 2017–18 bowl games concluding the 2017 NCAA Division I FBS football season.
-The 20th annual Music City Bowl, the game was sponsored by the Franklin American Mortgage Company and was officially known as the Franklin American Mortgage Music City Bowl.
+The 20th annual Music City Bowl, the game was sponsored by Franklin American Mortgage and was officially known as the Franklin American Mortgage Music City Bowl.

 The 2017 Music City Bowl featured the Kentucky Wildcats (7–5) from the Southeastern Conference (SEC) and the Northwestern Wildcats (9–3) from the Big Ten Conference.
 Northwestern beat Kentucky by a score of 24–23.

 Teams

 This was only the second time that Kentucky and Northwestern had played against each other.
 Their previous match-up was on October 20, 1928, and was won by Northwestern, 7–0.